palaa159/Docs/Headware/01-Ultracortex-Mark-IV.md

 The Ultracortex node locations are based on the [10-20 system](https://goo.gl/gSwYw), which is the internationally accepted standard for electrode placement in the context of EEG.

 The images below indicates the default 10-20 electrode locations that the OpenBCI Graphical User Interface expects.
 This application is great for viewing/recording your EEG and can be found in our [OpenBCI_Processing](http://) repo.
-The blue nodes indicate the 8 default 10-20 locations (channels 1-8) of the 32bit Board.
+The blue nodes indicate the 8 default 10-20 locations (channels 1-8) of the Cyton Board.
 The red nodes indicate the default 10-20 locations of channels 9-16 when using the OpenBCI 16-channel R&D Kit.

 For the remainder of this tutorial, the blue nodes on the 10-20 system diagram (channels 1-8 of the OpenBCI default settings) will be used.
 The channel to 10-20 system correlations are as follows: